Levridge-Tory/LevridgeIntegrationDocs/docs/Agsync.md

  - Get Customer Specific Integration ID from Agsync
  - Client Redirect URL is [Azure Webapp base URL]/api/AgsyncAuth
  - Setup Azure Keyvault
+ - Create an Azure Service bus topic
+ - Create a subscription on the topic above
  - [Create an application ID](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) for the integration framework to authenticate to D365 CRM
  - [Create an application user in D365 CRM](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/use-multi-tenant-server-server-authentication#create-an-application-user--associated-with-the-registered-application--in-) and assign the proper role(s)
- - Create an Azure Service bus topic
- - Create a subscription on the topic above

 ### Configuration
-In the appsettings.json you will need to define the [SourceConfig](./SourceConfig.md) and [TargetConfig](./TargetConfig.md) nodes as follows:
+In the appsettings.json you will need to define the [InstanceConfig](./InstanceConfig.md)  [SourceConfig](./SourceConfig.md) and [TargetConfig](./TargetConfig.md) nodes as follows:

+      "InstanceConfig": {
+        "AzureTableConfiguration": "[section name to Azure Table Configuration", "LogRequestsAndResponses": [true or false]
+        "EnableAppInsightsAdaptiveSampling": [true or false]
+      },
       "SourceConfig": {
         "ServiceBusConfigName": "[section name with service bus topic and subscription for Agsync Master Data]", "ODataConfigName": "[section name with F&O data configuration]",